BYE LAWS OF OCCUPATIONAL SCIENCE EUROPE

 SECTION 1.
 DEFINITION OF A MEMBER

-Membership is open to any individual who is interested in occupational science and who supports the mission of the Society, without discrimination as to color, race, or ethnicity, religion, sexual orientation, gender or national origin.
-Members are eligible to be nominated for election to the Executive Board and to vote in elections.
+Membership is open to any individual who is interested in occupational science and who supports the mission of the association, without discrimination as to colour, race, ethnicity, religion, sexual orientation, gender or national origin.
+Members are eligible to be nominated for election to the executive board and to vote in elections.

 SECTION 2.
 APPLICATION FOR MEMBERSHIP

-Occupational Science Europe is a community for people throughout Europe with an interest in Occupational Science.
-As such it has an open membership, is free of charge and has no formal registration process.
+Occupational Science Europe is an association for people throughout Europe with an interest in occupational science.
+As such, it has an open membership, is free of charge and has no formal registration process.

-Please note that the Executive Board reserve the right to withdraw posted content of an offensive or commercial nature and encourage members to report any such content.
+Please note that the Executive Board reserves the right to withdraw posted content of an offensive or commercial nature and encourage members to report any such content.

 ARTICLE III.